Blackberry Brandy Recipe

 4. INFUSE

-Now we need to leave the jar so the brandy takes on the flavour of the blackberries and is sweetened by the dissolving sugar.
+Now we need to leave the jar so the brandy takes on the flavour of the blackberries.
+It will also be further sweetened by the dissolving sugar.
 I put it in a kitchen cupboard that’s within easy reach but not in a warm spot.
 To help along the infusing, shake the jar every other day for 3 weeks.
-Being forgetful, I put a reminder to do it on my phone.
+Being forgetful, I put a reminder on my phone.

 After infusing for your chosen length of time, strain the mixture through a sieve, catching the liquid.
 If you don’t want to waste the blackberries you can use them in puddings, cakes, smoothies etc. Just bear in mind they will have absorbed some of the alcohol.